WangLabHKUST/BRCA-pCR/readme.md

 # Subtype-specific multi-omics predictors of clinical outcomes after neoadjuvant treatment in breast cancer

 This github repository contains the codes for data analysis.
-For the codes for the online predictor, please visit: https://github.com/zzhuay/online_predictor_response.

 The scripts are organised into seven folders:

 1. clinical: related to Figure 1